 Due to the hooves, it is thought that hyraxes may come from the same stem as ungulates, but this is still unknown.
 Fossils also show that hyraxes have lots in common with sea cows and elephants.

-There are two families of Lagomorpha, which are made up of hares and rabbits, and pikas.
+There are two families of Lagomorpha, which are made up of hares, rabbits, and pikas.
 There are over ninety species in this order.

 Rabbits and hares move by jumping, using their hind legs to propel themselves forward, and their forelimbs to soften the landing.
 Pikas do not have strong hind limbs.

-Pikas can be found in North American and Central Asia.
+Pikas can be found in North America and Central Asia.
 They are small with very little tail.
-Some live in between the rocks in mountain regions, whereas others are a burrowing species.
+Some live between the rocks in mountain regions, whereas others are burrowing species.

 The burrowing species do not live long but have large litters, whereas the mountain dwellers typically live longer but have smaller litters.

-Hares are medium-sized mammals that can be found in Europe, Asia, Africa, and North America.
-They are solitary animals with several small litters born throughout the year.
+Hares are medium-sized mammals found in Europe, Asia, Africa, and North America.
+They are solitary animals with several small litter born throughout the year.

-Rabbits are a keystone species, keeping the growth of grasses and herbs in check while also being the main food source for many carnivorous predators.
+Rabbits are a keystone species, keeping the growth of grasses and herbs in check while also being the primary food source for many carnivorous predators.